List of Economics Formulas

 #8 – Average Variable Costs

-The average variable cost is defined as the total variable costs incurred by the business involved in manufacturing and production to the level of quantity of items produced by the business.
+The average variable cost is defined as the total variable costs incurred by the business involved in manufacturing and production to the number of items produced by the business.
 In such a relationship, determine the total variable costs and total quantity to arrive at the average total variable costs.
 Mathematically, it can be illustrated as follows: –

 #9 – Profit Made by the Firm

 In microeconomics, profit could be computed using several relationships.
-Firstly, it can be computed as the difference between total revenues and total costs.
-It can be computed as the difference of marginal revenue and marginal costs.
-Whenever the profits are lesser than average variable costs, the business can no longer sustain itself and it has to be shut down.
+Firstly, it can be computed as the difference between total revenues and costs.
+It can be computed as the difference between marginal revenue and marginal costs.
+Whenever the profits are lesser than average variable costs, the business can no longer sustain itself, and it has to be shut down.
 Mathematically, it can be illustrated as follows: –

 It can additionally be illustrated as follows: –

-Whenever marginal revenue exceeds the marginal costs then the organization or firm should produce more items to enhance its profitability.
-Similarly, whenever marginal revenue deteriorates below the marginal costs then the organization or firm should produce fewer items to lower down costs.
+When marginal revenue exceeds marginal costs, the organization or firm should produce more items to enhance its profitability.
+Similarly, the organization or firm should produce fewer items to lower costs when marginal revenue deteriorates below marginal costs.

 Therefore, in Microeconomics, the following can be summarized as follows: –